couchbaselabs/iOS-Couchbase/README.md

     open Couchbase.xcworkspace

-### First, build the framework
+### Build the framework

-* Select "CouchBase.framework" from the scheme popup in the toolbar (it doesn't matter which destination device/simulator you pick)
+* Select "CouchBase.framework" from the scheme popup in the toolbar (it doesn't matter whether you pick a device or simulator destination)
 * Select "Build" from the "Product" menu (Cmd-B)

 The framework will be created at

     DerivedData/Couchbase/Build/Products/Release-universal/Couchbase.framework

-### To build and run the included Demo App in the simulator:
+### Sanity Check: Run The Empty App

-* First build the framework if you haven't already (the demo app target's dependencies won't correctly build the framework)
+* First build the framework if you haven't already (the app target's dependencies won't correctly build the framework)
-* Select "CouchDemo-iphonesimulator | Simulator" from the scheme popup in the toolbar (choosing the appropriate simulator)
+* Select "Empty App" from the scheme popup in the toolbar (choosing the appropriate destination, either device or simulator)
 * Click the Run button

-### To build and run the included Demo App on a device:

-* First build the framework if you haven't already (the demo app target's dependencies won't correctly build the framework)
-* Make sure a properly provisioned device is attached
-* Select "CouchDemo-iphoneos | DeviceName(osversion)" from the scheme popup in the toolbar
-* Click the Run button

-### To add the framework to your existing Xcode project

-_TBD_
+The empty app, as the name implies, doesn't actually do anything.
+It's just an integration test to make sure CouchDB can initialize and run.
+If everything goes correctly, the last line logged to the Xcode console should end with "Everything works!".
+Otherwise the app should log an error message and exit.

+## Using The Framework In Your Xcode Projects

+0. Open your Xcode project.
+1. Drag the Couchbase.framework you built previously into the “Frameworks” section of the file list in your project window.
+2. Open your target build settings, find the “Search Paths” group, and double-click “Framework Search Paths”.
+3. Add an entry with the path of the parent directory of the framework; in our example, “$(SRCROOT)/Frameworks”.
+4. If your project doesn't already contain any C++ code, you'll need to add the C++ library: Go to the target's Build Phases, open "Link Binary With Libraries", click the "+" button, and add "libstdc++.dylib".
+5. Go to the target's Build Phases and add a new Run Script phase.
+6. Paste the following into the script content of the new phase.
+(If you put the Couchbase framework elsewhere, update the path in the 2nd argument to ‘rsync’ accordingly.)

+_Important: The `rsync` command below is a single long line.
+Do not put a newline in the middle!_

+    # The 'CouchDB' subfolder of the framework contains Erlang code and
+    # other resources needed at runtime.
+Copy it into the app bundle:
+    rsync -a "${SRCROOT}/Frameworks/Couchbase.framework/CouchDB" "${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}”

+That’s it.
+Of course you’ll still need to call [Couchbase start:] when the app launches, as before.
+(See DemoAppDelegate.m in the SDK sources.)

 ## License